hyperledger/indy-node/docs/transactions.md

 The transaction can be used for creation of new DIDs, setting and rotation of verification key, setting and changing of roles.

-- `id` (string):

-    Nym's ID as State Trie key (address or descriptive data).
-It must be unique within the ledger.
-    It must be equal (or be mapped to) the real key of the NYM state in the State Trie.

-- `did` (base58-encoded string):
+- `dest` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `from` metadata field, where `from` is the DID of the submitter.
+    It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.

-    *Example*: `from` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.
+    *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID.

-- `role` (enum number as integer; optional):
+- `role` (enum number as string; optional):

     Role of a user NYM record being created for.
 One of the following numbers

     - None (common USER)
-    - 0 (TRUSTEE)
+    - "0" (TRUSTEE)
-    - 2 (STEWARD)
+    - "2" (STEWARD)
-    - 101 (TRUST_ANCHOR)
+    - "101" (TRUST_ANCHOR)

   A TRUSTEE can change any Nym's role to None, this stopping it from making any writes (see [roles](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit#gid=0)).

 - `verkey` (base58-encoded string; optional):

     Target verification key as base58-encoded string.
-If not set, then either the target identifier (`did`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
+If not set, then either the target identifier (`dest`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
-    Verkey can be changed to None by owner, it means that this user goes back under guardianship.

 - `alias` (string; optional):

     NYM's alias.

-If there is no NYM transaction with the specified DID (`did`), then it can be considered as creation of a new DID.
+If there is no NYM transaction with the specified DID (`dest`), then it can be considered as creation of a new DID.

-If there is a NYM transaction with the specified DID (`did`),  then this is update of existing DID.
+If there is a NYM transaction with the specified DID (`dest`),  then this is update of existing DID.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `did` and `verkey` only. `role` and `alias` will stay the same.
+So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `dest` and `verkey` only. `role` and `alias` will stay the same.

 **Example**:
 ```
 {
-    "txn": {
-        "type":1,
-        "version":1,
-        "protocolVersion":1,

-        "data": {
-            "id": "N22KY2Dyvmuu2PyyqSFKue|01",
-            "did":"GEzcdDLhCpGCYRHW82kjHd",
+    "dest":"GEzcdDLhCpGCYRHW82kjHd",
     "verkey":"~HmUWn928bnFT6Ephf65YXv",
-            "role":101,
-        },

-        "metadata": {
+    "role":"101",

+    "type":"1",
+    "identifier":"L5AD5g65TDQr1PPHHRoiGf",
     "reqId":1513945121191691,
-            "from":"L5AD5g65TDQr1PPHHRoiGf",
-        },
-    },
-    "txnMetadata": {
-        "version":1,
-        "creationTime":1513945121,
-        "seqNo": 10,
-    },
-    "reqSignature": {
-        "type": "ED25519",
-        "values": [
-            "from": "L5AD5g65TDQr1PPHHRoiGf",
-            "value": "4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd"
-        ]
+    "signature":"3SyRto3MGcBy1o4UmHoDezy1TJiNHDdU9o7TjHtYcSqgtpWzejMoHDrz3dpT93Xe8QXMF2tJVCQTtGmebmS2DkLS",
+    "signatures":null,
+    "txnTime":1513945121
 }

-}
 ```

 #### ATTRIB
 Adds attribute to a NYM record

-- `id` (string):

-    Attr's ID as State Trie key (address or descriptive data).
-It must be unique within the ledger.
-    It must be equal (or be mapped to) the real key of the ATTR state in the State Trie.

-- `did` (base58-encoded string):
+- `dest` (base58-encoded string):

-    Target DID we set an attribute for as base58-encoded string for 16 or 32 bit DID value.
+    Target DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `from` metadata field, where `from` is the DID of the submitter.
+    It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.

-    *Example*: `from` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we set an attribute for.
+    *Example*: `identifier` is a DID of a Trust Anchor setting an attribute for a DID, and `dest` is the DID we set an attribute for.

 - `raw` (sha256 hash string; mutually exclusive with `hash` and `enc`):